laurent-martin/aspera-api-examples/README.md

 - `org` : The AoC Organization, i.e. the name before `.ibmaspera.com` in the URL
 - `user_email` : The user's IBMid
-- `private_key_path` : The path to the PEM file containing the user's private key.
+- `private_key` : The path to the PEM file containing the user's private key.
 The user configured the associated public key in his AoC User's profile.
 - `client_id` : (see below) The client app identifier
 - `client_secret` : (see below) The client app secret